superyu1337/radarflow/README.md

 ## Configuration
-radarflow reads a configuration file named `Config.toml` from the directory it got invoked at.
+radarflow can read a configuration file named `Config.toml` from the directory it got invoked at.
 If you run with cargo, that file is simply going to be at the root of the cloned repository.
+If it can't find the configuration file, the internal defaults will be used instead.

 ### Configuration file format
 The configuration file uses the [TOML](https://toml.io/en/) format.